 This variety is a hybrid bird between a Cornish chicken and a white rock chicken that is very large and clumsy.
 A tranquil bird, they tend to sit most of the time and don’t get away from predators quickly when under attack.

 The Cornish Cross meat birds prefer to sit in front of their feeders and eat the food provided.
 Due to this, they require extra care to keep them safe from any attacks.
-However, they are well suited for your homestead as a result of their quiet nature.
+However, these white chickens are well suited for your homestead as a result of their quiet nature.

 3. Black Australorp Chicken